dizmo/functions-after/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dizmo/functions-after/badge.svg?branch=master)](https://coveralls.io/github/dizmo/functions-after?branch=master)

 # @dizmo/functions-after
-Returns a method decorator taking a callback, which will be invoked after the execution of the decorated function.
+Returns a function decorating an original function with a callback, which will be invoked after the execution of the original function.
+The return value of the original function will be handed over to the *after* callback as an argument, while the return value of the callback will become the overall result.

 ## Usage
 ### Install